 Rio Grande turkeys act much differently during this time of year, grouping up into large flocks and spending most of their time foraging and trying to avoid hungry predators that are looking for their own turkey dinner.
 If you know what to look for and how to approach a fall turkey hunt, it only adds to the opportunities in the field.

 While the rise in turkey hunting costs may keep some hunters from enjoying the pursuit in the spring, the fall is the perfect time to target hens and gobblers since most deer hunters are sitting in great Rio Grande turkey country.

-Turkey hunting tactics
+Texas fall turkey hunting tactics

 Fall turkey hunting is different than the pursuit in the spring, when revved-up gobblers readily come to imitations made by hunters as the breeding season is in full swing from the top of Texas to the bottom.

 Hunters are able to take either sex of birds in most places.
 However, in some counties hunters may only harvest gobblers, jakes or bearded hens during the fall months.
 Check the Outdoor Annual produced by Texas Parks & Wildlife to make sure you’re legal on all accounts.
 The annual bag limit for Rio Grande turkey hunters in the aggregate is four.
 The aggregate also applies to spring seasons so hunters should be cautious of using up all their tags in the fall if they anticipate wanting to chase after the birds in March, April and May.